nodejs/node/doc/api/net.md

 * `backlog` {Number}
 * `callback` {Function}

-Start a local socket server listening for connections on the given `path`.
+The `server.listen()` method instructs the server to begin accepting connections on the given socket `path`.

-This function is asynchronous.
-When the server has been bound, [`'listening'`][] event will be emitted.
-The last parameter `callback` will be added as a listener for the [`'listening'`][] event.
+The `server.listen()` method is asynchronous.
+When the server has been bound, the [`'listening'`][] event will be emitted.

+If a `callback` function is given, it will be added as a listener for the [`'listening'`][] event.

 On UNIX, the local domain is usually known as the UNIX domain.
-The path is a filesystem path name.
-It gets truncated to `sizeof(sockaddr_un.sun_path)` bytes, decreased by 1.
-It varies on different operating system between 91 and 107 bytes.
+The `path` is a filesystem path name that is truncated to `sizeof(sockaddr_un.sun_path)` bytes, decreased by 1.
+This varies on different operating system between 91 and 107 bytes.
 The typical values are 107 on Linux and 103 on OS X. The path is subject to the same naming conventions and permissions checks as would be done on file creation, will be visible in the filesystem, and will *persist until